ElizabethA01/Dice-Game/README.md

 # Dice-Game

-> I created a simple dice game where the 2 dices are rolled and it tells you the winner.
+> A dice game where the 2 dices are randomly rolled and the computer indicates the winner.
 > Live demo

 ## Table of Contents